-3) Don’t use the cold as an excuse not to go outside and play.
-Explore the winter wonderland, play snoccer (soccer in the snow) or just build snow angels with your kids.
+Don’t let the cold be an excuse not to go outside and be active.
+Explore the winter wonderland, play snoccer (soccer in the snow), go snowshoeing or ice skating, or build snow people.
 You’ll be having so much fun you won’t even notice the weather.

-4) Stay food safe.
-The best way to know that a food is safe and ready to eat is by using a thermometer.
-See here for safe cooking temperatures for turkey, pork, chicken and beef.
+Stay food safe.
+Are you up to date on your food safety knowledge?
+Take our Food Safety Quiz to find out.
+Did you know?
+One of the best ways to know that a cooked food is safe and ready to eat is by using a thermometer.
 A thermometer is also useful for making eggnog and other sauces.

-5) Drink in moderation.
+If you choose to drink alcohol, follow the safe drinking guidelines.
 A glass of red wine or eggnog is nice but stick to the recommended drinking guidelines for best health.
-And don’t forget that fancy drinks with lots of sugar and cream might have nearly as many calories as a meal!
-Alternate alcoholic drinks with lower-calorie beverages (club soda and lime, water with lemon or diet pop).
+And don’t forget that sugar and fat can add up, especially from those drinks made with cream and sweet mixers.
+Alternate alcoholic drinks with non alcoholic beverages (like club soda and lime, water with lemon or tea and coffee).

-6) Are you having a cookie exchange or potluck with your co-workers?
-Try some of these healthier recipes to share with the group: Whole wheat orange ginger scones; Vegetable Quinoa Salad; Ontario Squash Dip; Pumpkin Cranberry Muffin Squares; and Mmmuesli cookies
+Are you having a cookie exchange or potluck with your co-workers?
+Try some of these nutritious recipes to share with the group: Whole wheat orange ginger scones; Vegetable Quinoa Salad; Best Ever Apple Berry Crisp; Pumpkin Cranberry Muffin Squares; and Midnight Coconut Lentil Fudge.

-9) Give the gift of health.
-Here are some ideas for stocking stuffers and hostess gifts.
+Give the gift of health.
+Here are some ideas for stocking stuffers and holiday gifts.

-10) Enjoy this time of year!
+Enjoy this time of year!
 You may be so busy buying presents, entertaining guests, decorating the home and going out to celebrate that you forget to take the time to just relax.
-Enjoy good food (in moderation) and quality time with family and friends.
+Enjoy delicious and nutritious food and quality time with family and friends.

 Leek, Mushroom and Cheese Frittata

 Oven Roasted Cauliflower Soup